qyang-nj/llios/exported_symbol/README.md

 ## Export Trie
 A [trie](https://en.wikipedia.org/wiki/Trie) is a tree structure that is used for accelerating searching strings.
-As it's a tree, it has nodes and edges.
-Different from the trie we were taught by text book, in an export trie, an edge is a string, and a node stores associated data.
+It has nodes and edges.
+Different from the trie we were taught in text book, in an export trie, an edge is a string, and a node stores associated data.

 The export trie in the Mach-O file is a bit stream that is encoded by [ULEB128](https://en.wikipedia.org/wiki/LEB128).
 Although I'm not going into the algorithm of ULEB128, the thing worth mentioning is that if a number is <= 128 (0x7f), ULEB128 representation is the same as `uint8`.
 Since in this sample the size of export is only 88 bytes, for the sake of simplicity, we will pretend they are byte values instead of decoding ULEB128.

 It's really hard to describe how the trie is encoded in simple language.
-However, if I break each node, use relative address, and convert ASCII values to the characters, visually the above mystery hex dump can be translated into the format below.
+However, if I break each node, use relative address, and convert ASCII values to the characters, visually the above mystery hex dump can be translated into the form below.

 ```
 4000: 00 01 "_" 05